 Moreover, a domain name which consists of a common, obvious, or intentional misspelling of a trademark is considered by panels to be confusingly similar to the relevant mark for purposes of the first element (see section 1.9 of the WIPO Overview 3.0).
-Here, the Panel considers that the removal of the last letter of the WALGREENS Trademark does not prevent a finding of confusing similarity.
+Here, the Panel considers that the addition of another letter "a" in the WALGREENS Trademark does not prevent a finding of confusing similarity.